-Subscription and support revenue accounts for a significant portion of our revenue, comprising 80.8% of total revenue in the nine months ended April 30, 2024 and 78.3% of total revenue in the nine months ended April 30, 2023.
+Subscription and support revenue accounts for a significant portion of our revenue, comprising 83.5% of total revenue in the three months ended October 31, 2023.
 Sales and renewals of subscription and support contracts may decline and fluctuate as a result of a number of factors, including end-customers' level of satisfaction with our products and subscriptions, the frequency and severity of subscription outages, our product uptime or latency, the prices of our products and subscriptions, and reductions in our end-customers' spending levels.
 Existing end-customers have no contractual obligation to, and may not, renew their subscription and support contracts after the completion of their initial contract period.
-Additionally, our end-customers may renew their subscription and support contracts decline, our total revenue and revenue growth rate may decline, and our business will suffer.
+Additionally, our end-customers may renew their subscription and support agreements for shorter contract lengths or on other terms that are less economically beneficial to us.
+If our sales of new or renewal subscription and support contracts decline, our total revenue and revenue growth rate may decline, and our business will suffer.
 In addition, because we recognize subscription and support revenue over the term of the relevant service period, which is typically one to five years, a decline in subscription or support contracts in any one fiscal quarter will not be fully or immediately reflected in revenue in that fiscal quarter but will negatively affect our revenue in future fiscal quarters.